Code-Institute-Submissions/cake-and-away/README.md

  - The nav-bar, I did want the logo to be on the left hands-side, but the rest of the menu on the right-hand side.
 To fix this I had to use media queries.
  - The 'comments' box in the footer was not aligning with the rest of the text above.
 Below is what I kept seeing, I fixed it by specifying the column when it is on a smaller screen.
  <a href="https://imgbb.com/"><img src="https://i.ibb.co/mcxhvTT/contact-us-footer-error.png" alt="contact-us-footer-error" border="0"></a><br /><a target='_blank' href='https://imgbb.com/'></a><br />
- - I also wanted to add a leaflet that I created, however due to the site settings, it reduced the image quality so I decided to ommit the adding the image.
+ - I also wanted to add a leaflet that I created, however due to the site settings, it reduced the image quality, so I decided to ommit the adding the image.
  <a href="https://imgbb.com/"><img src="https://i.ibb.co/Rv7tSP5/cakes-and-sizes.png" alt="cakes-and-sizes" border="0"></a><br /><a target='_blank' href='https://imgbb.com/'></a><br />

 If you try to submit the contact form without populating the email address field, there will be an error noting the invalid email address.